donejs/donejs/docs/guides/place-my-order.md

 export default AppViewModel;
 ```

-This initializes an [AppMap](http://canjs.github.io/can-ssr/doc/can-ssr.AppMap.html): a special object that acts as the application global state (with a default `message` property) and also plays a key role in enabling server side rendering.
+This initializes a [can.Map](https://canjs.com/docs/can.Map.html): a special object that acts as the application global state (with a default `message` property) and also plays a key role in enabling server side rendering.

 ## Creating custom elements